indzhykulianlab/hcat/README.md

 >**NOTE** Installing pytorch with pip is known to cause issues in some systems.
 To ensure GPU capabilities and
 > prevent errors, please install with the package manager `Conda`.

 6) Once we've installed pytorch, we can use the command line to install `hcat`.
-To do this, type `pip install hcat`.
+To do this, type `pip install hcat --upgrade`.
 This command will install all remaining libraries necessary to run the software into our protected sandbox environment (this may take a while).
 This means that the software can only be called from the hcat environment.